fcrepo4-labs/fcrepo-api-x-demo/exercises/04-Loading_extensions.md

 1. Take a look at the service registry container.
 Enter its URI in your browser: <code>http://<b>localhost</b>/fcrepo/rest/apix/services</code>
   * This container, like all of API-X's internal LDP registries, is automatically created by API-X upon startup.

-2. The service registry is an LDP indirect container.
+2. The service registry is an LDP [indirect container](https://www.w3.org/TR/ldp/#ldpic).
 The API-X service ontology specifies a relationship `containsService` to indicate membership in the service registry.
 Compare the URIs of the resources pointed to by `containsService` vs `ldp:contains`.
 As you can see, [service](https://github.com/fcrepo4-labs/fcrepo-api-x/blob/master/src/site/markdown/service-discovery-and-binding.md#apixservice) URIs are distinct from fedora [resource](http://fedora.info/definitions/v4/2016/10/18/repository#Resource) URIs.
 Why do you think that is?

 3. Click on the service URI for the FITS service: <code>http://**localhost**/fcrepo/rest/apix/services/extensions-fits#service</code>
-You'll see the fits service page.
+You'll see the FITS service page.
 At the bottom, notice the "other resources" section.
 Click on the _instances_ link:
 <code>http://**localhost**/fcrepo/rest/apix/services/extensions-fits#instances</code>

 4. Look for the property `hasEndpoint`.
 This is a URI to a web service that implements the FITS service.
 [Exercise 3A](03-Interacting_with_services.md#ex3a) had us exploring the FITS service.
 Under the covers, API-X was accepting requests at exposed service URIs like
 <code>http://**localhost**/services/images/filename.jpg/svc:fits</code> and forwarding them to the underlying implementation at
 `http://acrepo:9106/fits` The notion of these underlying implementation services will become relevant to this loader exercise.
-  * The underlying implementation of the fits service is a Java-based Apache Camel route which acts as a mediator between the client and an instance of FITS running in a Tomcat container.
+  * The underlying implementation of the FITS service is a Java-based Apache Camel route which acts as a mediator between the client and an instance of FITS running in a Tomcat container.
 Take a look at [this code segment](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/java/edu/amherst/acdc/exts/fits/FitsRouter.java#L49-L62) for a glimpse at how an underlying service impl handles requests.
 On GET, it reads the URI of the [relevant resource](https://github.com/fcrepo4-labs/fcrepo-api-x/blob/master/src/site/markdown/uris-in-apix.md#resource-scoped-services), and ultimately feeds its contents into the FITS service.
   * Notice the [OPTIONS handling code](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/java/edu/amherst/acdc/exts/fits/FitsRouter.java#L59-L62).
 This will become important shortly.

 <h2><a href="#ex4b" id="ex4b" class="anchor">B. The loader extension</a></h2>